 We hope you found these four tips useful in preparing for your upcoming mission trip.
 Remember to prepare your heart as well – pray in the days leading up to your departure and ask God how He wants to use your gifts and talents.
 God bless you on this exciting journey!

-Jessica Dais is passionate about missions and creative writing.
+Jessica is passionate about missions and creative writing.
 She previously lived as a missionary in Mexico and hopes to someday lead short-term teams to Nepal.